FL Dept of Health in Pinellas - Immunization Outreach Program

 High-risk HPVs cause several types of cancer.

-- Cervical cancer: Virtually all cases of cervical cancer are caused by HPV, and just two HPV types, 16 and 18, are responsible for about 70 percent of all cases.
+- Cervical cancer: Virtually all cases of cervical cancer are caused by HPV, and just two HPV types, 16 and 18, are responsible for over 70 percent of all cases.

 - Oropharyngeal cancers (cancers of the middle part of the throat, including the soft palate, the base of the tongue, and the tonsils): About 70 percent of oropharyngeal cancers are caused by HPV.
 In the United States, more than half of cancers diagnosed in the oropharynx are linked to HPV type 16.